a-shine/pm-for-startups/deck.md

 - I'm going to be honest, I don't think it is massively useful
 - But it does provide a formalized way of ensuring who are the key stakeholders and is a quick and easy way to communicate this to your team
 - Helps with allocation of resources
+- How much time are you going to spend communicating with each class of stakeholder?

 --

-Exercise: Where do you the following stakeholders lie on the power-interest grid?
+Exercise: Where do the following stakeholders lie on the power-interest grid?

+> KeepS, KeyS, KI, ME

 1. Senior board member in a large company
+2. Founding team
-2. Customer/end-user
+3. Customer/end-user
-3. A field/subject-expert
+4. A field/subject-expert

 Notes:

 - Prompting question: for the teams that have government institutions as stakeholders, where do you think they lie on the grid?
 - Would anyone like to share their answers?
+- Of the more experienced teams (Food banks for Bolivia), would you be willing to share what are the types of stakeholders you found most challenging to manage?

 --